jccrosby/smart-ai-adoption/slides.md

 ---

 # Question 2:

 # How does it impact **efficiency vs. quality**?

 <!--
 Question 2 - How does it impact **efficiency vs. quality**?

-**Quality vs. Efficiency:** Matrix to evaluate the trade-offs between efficiency and quality.
+The matrix illustrates trade-offs you should keep in mind

-- **LEAP - Assess:** You're holistically evaluating the impact on workflows, processes as it relates to quality & accuracy.
+- **LEAP - Assess:**
+  - You should be evaluating the impact of your experiments on workflows & processes as it relates to BOTH efficiency and quality.
-- **Be aware of the trade-offs:** Focusing on speed alone can hide quality costs.
-- **Red Flag:** Overemphasis on speed alone without considering accuracy.
+- **Red Flag:**
+  - Overemphasis on one or the other could hide potential issues.

+- The Cursor "Experiment" only focused on the vague goal of "increase velocity"

-  - This reminds me of "Vibe coding"
+- This also reminds me of "Vibe coding", in that you're trusting the output without regard to its quality
-  - If you're not familiar with what that is or have a strong opinion, let's talk about it later.
+  - If you're not familiar with what vibe coding is or have a strong opinion, I'd love to talk about it later -->
--->

 ---
 layout: new-section